Hey lovely human being, head on over to CAPTIVATED FREEDOM if you want to see the latest in what's been going on in my life.

 When I first saw the trailer of the movie "Me Before You," and found that my sister Annie wanted to see it, I decided I'd take her on a "date," as a sort of late birthday present.
 I can really feel your judgement :).
 As I heard and read about the hidden agenda in the movie, I decided there was a need to write something on it.

 I honestly find its title to be quite ironic.
 What I want before what You (God) want.
 Jojo Myers, the author of the book, said that the title is "deliberately opaque – but I think of it as referring to each of them: It’s "who I was before I met you.""
-A
+As the title of the book and now movie is opaque, they both also contain what may be somewhat opaque for many people.
+Euthanasia.

 Before I go further into this issue, I want to let all of you readers know that this post is not meant to exhaust the issue of euthanasia.
 It is meant to give a basic understanding as to what euthanasia is, and why or why it isn't wrong.
 While it is just a basic overview, it will still be a long post.
 Please bear with me.